gregid/standard-resource/docs/resources/resource-data.md

 resource of a particular [resource type](./type.md) from another resource of the same type.

-In the following books resource, you can see the unique identifier under the `id` property:
+In the following books resource, you can see the unique identifier, `24`, under the `id` property:

 ```js
 {